radius-project/blog/radblog/content/posts/2024/bicep-merge/index.md

 ## Building the `rad-bicep` compiler

-The first step to using extensibility was finding a way to serialize resource types in a way that `rad-bicep` could compile.
+The first step was finding a way to serialize resource types in a way that `rad-bicep` could compile.
 Similar to how Bicep uses Azure type definitions mentioned earlier, Radius, Kubernetes, and AWS resource types needed to be compiled into type definitions.
 We implemented a [generator](https://github.com/radius-project/radius/commit/e77b87838d3886a761c01725ad9fe491a2f0d5b7) that serialized type definitions so they could be consumed by the `rad-bicep` compiler.

 The Bicep type definitions for [Kubernetes resources](https://github.com/Azure/bicep-types-k8s), in particular, was an early collaboration and success in addressing the extensibility gap.
 Radius supports deploying Kubernetes resources, something that Bicep at the time did not.
 As part of the `rad-bicep` fork, we implemented the Kubernetes [generator](https://github.com/Azure/bicep-types-k8s/pull/11) that pulled Kubernetes resource specs and compiled them into type definitions.
 The next step for us would have been implementing a Kubernetes provider in the `rad-bicep` fork.
 Instead, we contributed the Kubernetes generator to Bicep as a repository that Bicep would maintain for Kubernetes type definitions.
 Bicep would later on support a built-in Kubernetes provider similar to the Azure provider.
 This was the start of what became [Bicep extensibility]((https://github.com/azure/bicep-extensibility))--a feature added to the Bicep project to enable the definition and deployment of resource types outside of Azure's resource framework.